juanesc396/newspaper-analytics-webapp/README.md

 ## For the Future
 I want to:
 - Improve the loading times.
+In the future I will try to implement Polars, a library write in Rust, that allows data process faster.
 - Improve the design.
 - Add graphs like Scatter Plot, to show how the positivity varies over time.
 - Use a better NLP model to get more accurated predictions.